Mintbase/Grants-Program/applications/bdwallet.md

 BD Wallet has its own unique characteristics.BD Wallet Provides the world's first jury-style rating service.
 It is the country’s largest rating agency and has the country’s largest rating data.
 BD Wallet also has a social function, which facilitates information sharing and exchange between users.

 Most of the cryptocurrency users in China do not have basic blockchain knowledge, and do not know how to participate in node construction, mortgage, voting, and nomination operations.
-BDWallet provides lower operating thresholds for users, compared to other Polkadot Wallet, users only need to care about the interest rate that can be obtained when participating in staking in BDWallet.
+BDWallet provides lower operating thresholds for users, compared to other Mintbase Wallet, users only need to care about the interest rate that can be obtained when participating in staking in BDWallet.
 We help users implement investment details.

 And BDWallet pioneered the shared staking model.
 When user A invites user B to participate in DOT staking, user A can obtain corresponding HZT token rewards.
 HZT token is the governance currency issued by our wallet.
 Through this incentive model, more users will spontaneously invite DOT holders to participate in DOT Staking, so that more people will participate in the ecological construction of the DOT community.